Skip to content

 description No Human-readable one-line description of what the xprompt does

-skill No Marks this xprompt as an agent skill source for sase init-skills (see below)
+skill No Marks this xprompt as an agent skill source for sase skill init (see below)

 If no front matter is present, the entire file content is the template body and the filename stem is the name.